 Hilleberg Tarra Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Setup

 This system makes for an insanely strong tent.
-Double up on the poles if you're pitching in extremely high winds.
-Though the this tent is already very strong, we feel the ability to add more poles is a key feature (unique to Hilleberg and rarely necessary) that makes the tent worthy of being pitched nearly anywhere in the world.
+You can double up on the poles if you're pitching in extremely high winds.
+Though this tent is already robust, we feel the ability to add additional poles is a key feature (unique to Hilleberg and rarely necessary) that makes the tent worthy of being pitched nearly anywhere in the world.

 A Brief Story of the Tarra's Strength

 Perhaps the time where this contender's exceptional strength stood out most was during a rock climbing trip to Red Rocks, Nevada.
 We base camped with a big group of friends on an exposed hillside location during a week of very high winds, with the wind holding steady at 20-30 mph during the day and gusting up to 70 mph at night; a serious desert storm.
 During a four-day period, one tent blew off into the desert only to return ravaged and irreparable.